Australia Gross Domestic Product: Real

 1975 - 2020 | Yearly | USD mn | World Bank

 AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost data was reported at 1,360.231 USD bn in 2020.
 This records an increase from the previous number of 1,360.117 USD bn for 2019.
-AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost data is updated yearly, averaging 700.910 USD bn from Jun 1975 to 2020, with 46 observations.
+AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost data is updated yearly, averaging 700.910 USD bn from Jun 1975 (Median) to 2020, with 46 observations.
 The data reached an all-time high of 1,360.231 USD bn in 2020 and a record low of 345.011 USD bn in 1975.
 AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Gross value added at factor cost (formerly GDP at factor cost) is derived as the sum of the value added in the agriculture, industry and services sectors.
 If the value added of these sectors is calculated at purchaser values, gross value added at factor cost is derived by subtracting net product taxes from GDP.
 Data are in constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total;

 Last Frequency Range